 In-kind support from the school is requested for invited speaker costs, a/v equipment, meeting space, student volunteers, etc. Schools providing in-kind support will be recognized for their contribution in promotional materials, and participation of students and faculty in the conference will be invited.

-ACSA has held successful Fall Conferences the last three years:
+ACSA Fall Conferences from the last four years:

 Location: Fort Lauderdale, FL

 Host School: Florida Atlantic University